enaukkarinen/modest-tsc-ng1-boilerplate/README.md

 ### Summary

 This boilerplate uses the TypeScript compiler directly to bundle files into a single file with AMD-modules.

-`tsc -p app --outFile dev/js/main.js`
+The typescript compiler is run with: `tsc -p app --outFile dev/js/main.js`

-The tsc command above has two parameters.
-The first one points to our project folder with the tsconfig.json.
-The outFile parameter defines the output file for the compiled bundle.

 Unscientific benchmarks suggest this approach to be considerably faster than Browserify or Webpack.

 The bundle includes a small (1kb when minified) AMD API shim called [Almond](https://github.com/requirejs/almond).